basicswap/basicswap/doc/tor.md

 basicswap-prepare can be configured to download all binaries through tor and to enable or disable tor in all active coin config files.

+#### Create initial files

+Docker will create directories instead of files if these don't exist.

+    touch $COINDATA_PATH/tor/torrc

 #### For a new install

 Note that some download links, notably for Litecoin, are unreachable when using tor.